 Incorporating digital technologies into your strategic planning will cultivate an atmosphere of innovation.
 Businesses will be better able to sense and respond to changes in demand and disruptions to mitigate any risk.

 This does not mean businesses should enable all emerging technologies.
-A business needs to determine whether a digital technology is right for them or not.
+A business needs to determine whether digital technology is right for them or not.
 While businesses should not ignore emerging technology, businesses may not always have to respond.
-As we all do our part to keep safe and healthy today, we should also prepare ourselves for the business of tomorrow by leveraging technologies that help our business become more resilient to risk, efficient in processes, visible across a complex chain and collaborative in nature.
+As we all do our part to keep safe and healthy today, we should also prepare ourselves for the business of tomorrow by leveraging technologies that help our business become more resilient to risk, efficient in processes, visible across a complex chain, and collaborative in nature.